emmanuelrocha001/data-mining-app/README.md

 # search-engine

-free from search on a dataset of 44,506 documens( search is done on plot overviews )
+free from search on a dataset of 44,506 documents( search is done on plot overviews )
 ### Dataset:
 https://www.kaggle.com/rounakbanik/the-movies-dataset